Opening Hours/After Hours

 (excluding Public Holidays, Christmas/New Year weekends and Easter weekend)

 After Hours Care:

-In the case of an emergency Dial 111 for an ambulance.
+In the case of a life threatening emergency Dial 111 immediately.

 Otherwise Phone 5739 511 – Your call will be diverted to our after hours medical care.
-You will get a recorded message saying you have reached Te Puke Medical Centre after hours and you will be asked to wait a few moments.
+You will get a recorded message saying you have reached the After Hours service for Te Puke Medical Centre.
+To help you get the right help, you will be given several options to choose from.
 Your call will then be answered by our After Hours phone triage care “Homecare Medical”.

 Our After hours medical care is provided by Accident and Healthcare Medical Centre, 2nd Avenue, Tauranga.
 There hours are 8am – 9pm seven days a week.
 Some of our doctors participate in the after hours roster.

 You can make an appointment by phoning 5739 511 during clinic hours.
 For routine appointments for repeat medication it is best to arrange an appointment with your usual doctor 2 weeks prior.
 All doctors have a ‘rostered day off’ so it is a good idea to plan ahead.
 It is helpful to see the same doctor most times so you have continuity of care.